VisualFP/docs/SA/project_documentation/content/meeting_minutes/week_01.typ

 - Jann Flepp

 == Agenda
-- Finalizing of SA task description
+- Finalization of SA task description
 - Questions:
     - How detailed does the project documentation have to be? -> as we see fit
     - Are there formatting requirements for documentation? -> no